Burlingame, California: Geography

 According to the United States Census Bureau, the city has a total area of 6.1 sqmi.
 4.4 sqmi of it is land, and 1.7 sqmi of it (comprising 27.25%) is water.

-Several creeks drain across Burlingame from the peninsula hills to the San Francisco Bay.
+Several creeks drain across Burlingame from the peninsula foothills to the San Francisco Bay.

 Climate

 Burlingame experiences warm and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Burlingame has a warm-summer Mediterranean climate.